Timeline | September 2020 - April 2021

 UI: Attention-grabbing yet clean and simple

-As I was creating my main menu in my game, Ui was an important part of the in-game experience because the main menu should introduce the player's atmosphere.
+As I was creating the main menu in my game, Ui was an essential part of the in-game experience because the main menu should introduce the player's atmosphere.
 I want to have a strong aesthetic feel when players enter the game because my target players enjoy hand-drawing style visuals.
-Implement animation on the center will attract/ eye-grabbing players interested.
-When the player first enters the game, the player will look for a button to start the game, so I decided to scale the text of "Begin" bigger to attract the player's attention.
+Implementing animation in the center will attract/ eye-grabbing players interested.
+When the player first enters the game, the player will look for a button to start the game, so I decided to scale the text of "Begin" to attract the player's attention.

 During playtesting, I found that some players did not know what to do in the game.
 And that was because it was a lack of introduction on the first screen.
 So I decided to have a pop-up screen with animation to show how to play the game on the first page of chapter 1.
 With animation, players will understand what to do in the coming up scenes in the game.